kashitamang/bulletin-board/README.md

 VALIDATION: page redirects to home page if already logged in

-Auth Button in homepage
+🎁Auth Button in homepage
 -event listener on window load should check to see if user if auth yes= logout button no= login button

--create post homepage
+🎁create post homepage
 -to be continued'...